johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 _Actions_ and/or _Routines_ to figure out which actions are triggered and which user-supplied routines are executed.

+## Enable all error checking

+Inform 6 has the ability to check for a number of problems at runtime, using Strict error checking mode.
+Strict error checking is enabled by default when compiling to z5 or z8, but is not available at all for z3.
+Since it makes Inform code both bigger and slower, we usually recommend game authors to disable it, and this is done on the first line of the game template minimal.inf ("!% -~S").
+When you're looking for problems in your code, it's often useful to enable strict error checking (comment out that line) and compile as z5 or z8.

+Also, PunyInform has a constant called RUNTIME_ERRORS. whenever you're looking for problems in your code, set this to 2.
+This enables all checks for errors and prints full information when a problem is detected.
+If you don't define it, it defaults to 2 when DEBUG is defined.

 ## Create a command file

 Consider saving a list of commands needed to play the game from start to